 - Ron Ellik's letters to Ethel Lindsay and others on the 1963-1964 TAFF races

-General note: These should be available, if not otherwise specified, from one or other of the current TAFF administrators as above.
-At last report, former NA administrator Chris Garcia was about to pass his stocks to Anne and Brian Gray.
+General note: These may still be available, if not otherwise specified, from one or other of the current TAFF administrators as above.

 - Tobes Taff Ting, extracted by torture from Tobes Valois at the 2005 UK Eastercon and published April 2005.